User Onboarding

 Conducted pre-launch QA and identified defects.

-Collaborators: Product Managers, Researchers, engineering.
+Collaborators: Product Manager, Researchers, Engineering.

-Process: Module 1 - Assigning software to teams
+Phase 1 - Assigning software to teams

 - show the user their purchase list

-User Research:
+User flow

 We asked software admins about their post-purchase workflow and we identified 2 scenarios.